-This is in response to your letter dated December 18, 2007, which transmitted the referenced appeal on behalf of the Town of Franklinton (Applicant).
+This is in response to your letter dated December 18, 2007, which transmitted the referenced appeal on behalf of Washington Parish (Applicant).
 The Applicant appealed the Department of Homeland Securitys Federal Emergency Management Agencys (FEMA) decision to reduce the unit costs that the Applicant requested for the removal of dangerous leaning trees (leaners) and dangerous limbs (hangers).
-The amount in dispute is over $2.4 million.
+The amount in dispute is over $20 million.

-Following the devastating effects of Hurricane Katrina, the Applicant contracted with IED of Foley, Alabama, to remove disaster-related debris from public and private property throughout the town.
+Following the devastating effects of Hurricane Katrina, the Applicant contracted with IED of Foley, Alabama, to remove disaster-related debris from public and private property throughout the parish.
+The Applicant subsequently amended its contract with IED to include the removal of leaners and hangers.
 The Applicant requested reimbursement from FEMA based on its contracted unit prices for various debris removal activities, including the removal of leaners and hangers.
-FEMA prepared PWs 271 and 3672 to document the scope of work and estimated costs of the debris removal activities.
-FEMA subsequently revised those PWs because it determined that the unit costs for leaners and hangers were not reasonable.
+FEMA prepared PW 3384 to document the scope of work and estimated costs of the debris removal activities.
+FEMA subsequently revised the PW because it determined that the unit costs for leaners and hangers were not reasonable.
 The Applicants requested unit costs for leaners ranged from $150 to $800 depending on the size of the tree.
 FEMA determined that unit costs of $145 to $435 per tree were reasonable.
 FEMA did not reduce the $800 cost for larger trees.
 The Applicant also requested $200 to $400 to remove each dangerous hanger, depending on size.
 FEMA determined that unit costs of $75 to $125 were reasonable.
 FEMA based its determinations of reasonable costs on a comparison of bids received by St. Bernard Parish.

-On first appeal, the Regional Administrator determined that unit costs of $150 to $600 were reasonable for removal of leaners.
+On first appeal, the Regional Administrator determined that unit costs of $150 to $600 were reasonable for removal leaners.
 Although these unit costs were higher than those FEMA previously approved, they were still less than the Applicants contracted costs.
 The Regional Administrator also determined that reasonable costs for removing hangers should be based on a per-tree-unit-cost rather than on a per-limb-basis.
 He determined that a unit cost of $215 per tree was reasonable for hangers.
-This determination was based on a review of costs FEMA paid for other applicants.
-FEMA documented these costs in the Reasonable Cost Matrix
+This determination was based on a review of costs FEMA paid to other applicants.
+FEMA documented these cost in the Reasonable Cost Matrix.